 Olive Tapenade Crostini with Sunny Egg

-- Toast bread in toaster or toaster oven.
-Drizzle with olive oil, sprinkle with garlic powder, and top with olive tapenade and microgreens.
+- Make tapenade toast: First, made the toast by toasting bread in a toaster, toaster oven, or by laying flat on a skillet until the bread is crispy on all sides.
+Then drizzle the toasted bread with olive oil, sprinkle it with garlic powder, and top it with olive tapenade and microgreens.

-- For sunny egg: Heat vegan butter over medium heat in a small frying pan.
-Crack eggs onto pan, being careful not to break yolks.
-Let eggs cook until whites are cooked but yolks are runny, about 8 minutes.
-Reduce heat if yolks are beginning to harden.
+- Make the sunny egg: Next, make the runny egg.
+Heat butter in a small frying pan over medium heat.
+Crack eggs into the pan, being careful not to break the yolks.
+Let eggs cook undisturbed until the whites are cooked but the yolks are still runny, about 7-8 minutes.
+Reduce the heat if the yolks are beginning to cook.

 - Leftovers & Storage: Because of the sunny egg on this recipe, it is best when consumed freshly made.
 However you can make the crostini ahead of time and top with a precooked egg, however I strongly suggest to cook your eggs over medium or over hard if you're making this recipe and eating it later.